OpenEvalProject/evals/manuscripts/elife-03971/v2/manuscript.md

 A single uAUG in IFRD1 mRNA is in a suboptimal initiation context (A in −3 position but U in +4).
 To explore how the context may affect the resistance we introduced +4U/G mutation that improves the context.
 We found a slight inhibition of the IFDR1 main ORF translation under normal conditions (presumably due to an increased inhibitory effect of the uORF translation).
 However, this mutation did not alter the sensitivity of the main ORF translation to arsenite stress (Figure 4—figure supplement 3A).

-## An unstructured leader sequence upstream of IFRD1 uORF is necessary for stress resistance
+### An unstructured leader sequence upstream of IFRD1 uORF is necessary for stress resistance

 We observed earlier that most stress resistant mRNAs possess efficiently translated uORFs.
 We hypothesized that some features of the 5′ leaders upstream of uORFs may be important for resistance.
-To address this issue we created two additional reporters based on control pGL3 and IFRD1, where we added a 5′ terminal stem loop of intermediate stability (
+To address this issue we created two additional reporters based on control pGL3 and IFRD1, where we added a 5′ terminal stem loop of intermediate stability (Figure 5).
+As expected, the addition of this stem loop resulted in a threefold to fourfold decrease in the activity of both reporters under normal conditions.
+Interestingly, when arsenite stress was induced, the SL-IFRD1 construct did not exhibit resistance while translation of SL-PGL3 was downregulated as much as the pGL3 construct.
+Therefore we propose that efficient loading of pre-initiator complexes to the uORF is necessary for stress resistance in IFRD1.
+Next we addressed the question of whether the specific sequence upstream of the IFRD1 uORF is required for regulation.
+We substituted it with an artificial single stranded (CAA)6 sequence of the same length.
+This mutation did not alter stress resistance.
+Thus, we hypothesize that, for resistant translation, the uORF has to be preceded with a leader allowing a high initiation rate at the uORF.

 ![Figure 5.](https://cdn.elifesciences.org/articles/03971/elife-03971-fig5-v2.jpg)

 **Figure 5.:** (A) Firefly luciferase (Fluc) activity produced by expression of mRNA containing pGL3 and IRFD1 leaders (outlined on the left) with and without an additional stem loop at the 5′ end under different conditions.
 Blue (normal conditions) and red (stress conditions) bars correspond to leaders lacking the stem loop while light blue (normal) and yellow (stress) correspond to leaders with the stem loop.
 The fold change of Fluc activity in response to stress is indicated above by green arrows.
-(B) Effect of (CAA)6 addition to the 5′ leader of IFRD1 on Fluc activity in response to stress.DOI: http://dx.doi.org/10.7554/eLife.03971.019
+(B) Effect of (CAA)6 addition to the 5′ leader of IFRD1 on Fluc activity in response to stress.

 ## Discussion